BOUDKHOUM-ABDEL/Data_Structure_with_C/README.md

 **What’s Coming Next? 🎉 (Get Excited) 🔮**

          1. The Basics, But Powerful 💥

+          Structs: Simple but mighty.

+          Singly Linked Lists: One step at a time, link by link.

           Doubly Linked Lists: Double the links, double the fun!

+          Queues: FIFO – the order you can count on!

           Stacks: LIFO – Last In, First Out, but it’s still fun!

-          Queues: FIFO – the order you can count on!

           2 .
 Get Advanced, Get Cool 🔥